University of Agder, South Norway

 The general admission requirement is a bachelor’s degree or an equivalent education of a minimum of three years duration (180 ECTS credits).

-According to the admission criteria, the major must include a minimum of 80 ECST credits in English.
-At least 20 credits must be in linguistic courses, and at least 20 credits must be in literature.
+According to the admission criteria, the major must include a minimum of 80 ECTS credits in English.
+At least 20 credits must be in linguistics, and at least 20 credits must be in literature.
 At least 20 credits must be on the supplementary level (Level 2).

 Students must have obtained a weighted average grade of C or better for their English major.